onehundredfeet/hmecs/README.md

     jack.add(new Position(1, 1)); // okay

     // THIS IS TWO FEATURES
-    // - the singleton() on workflow is a global entity
+    // - the singleton() entity on workflow is a global entity across all worlds & systems.
-    // - the SingletonComponent is one that only allows for one to every be added to an entity Workflow.singleton().add( new SingletonComponent() ); // Only one can be added globally at any one time
+    // - the SingletonComponent is a component where only one instance will ever exist and must only ever be added to one entity
+    Workflow.singleton().add( new SingletonComponent() ); // Only one can be added globally at any one time

-// also somewhere should be Workflow.update call on every tick
+    // also somewhere should be Workflow.update call on every tick Workflow.update(1.0);

-    Workflow.update(1.0);
+    // You can manually call the systems lists if you wish to give more granular control. physics.forceUpdate(1.0);
   }

   static function createTree(x:Float, y:Float) {
     return new Entity()   // Trees are present in all worlds .add(new Position(x, y))